Singapore Volunteer Corps: Singapore Volunteer Artillery Corps

 In February 1888, the corps was revived as the Singapore Volunteer Artillery, their motto being In Oriente Primus (First in the Far East), which is kept by the Singapore Artillery.
-It was the first unit in the British Empire, regular or auxiliary, to field the Maxim Gun, a semi-automatic machine-gun.
+It was the first unit in the British Empire, regular or auxiliary, to field the Maxim Gun, a fully-automatic machine-gun.
 The guns arrived in 1889 funded by donations from the Sultan of Johor, members of the various communities in Singapore and prominent businessmen.

 By 1901, the SVA's diverse composition of sub-units necessitated the change of name to the Singapore Volunteer Corps (SVC).
 It comprised artillery, infantry, engineers and rifle sections.
 During the First World War, the SVC, alongside the Royal Johor Military Force, helped to quell the Sepoy Mutiny of 1915, which resulted in the deaths of 11 volunteers.
 In 1922, the SVC was absorbed into the Straits Settlements Volunteer Force, forming the 1st and 2nd battalions of the SSVF.

 The Corps was involved in the defence of Singapore during World War II.
 The end of the Japanese Occupation saw the SVC being revived in 1949.

 In 1954, with the disbandment of the SSVF, the Singapore Volunteer Corps were absorbed into the Singapore Military Forces.
-The Corps assisted in defence during the Malayan Emergency, and the at the height of the Indonesian Confrontation, was deployed to protect vital installations in Singapore and southern Johor against saboteurs.
+The Corps assisted in defence during the Malayan Emergency, and then at the height of the Indonesian Confrontation, was deployed to protect vital installations in Singapore and southern Johor against saboteurs.

 From 1963 to 1965 the SVC formed the Singapore based reserves of the Malaysian Army and were affiliated to the Rejimen Askar Wataniah.